Opioid Use Disorder Treatment Specialist Q&A

 – There is a persistent desire or unsuccessful efforts to cut down on or otherwise manage the use of opioids

-- Cravings, or strong desire to use opioids
+– Cravings, or a strong desire to use opioids

-- Recurrent opioid use resulting in failure to fulfill obligations at school, the workplace or at home
+– Recurrent opioid use results in failure to fulfill obligations at school, the workplace, or at home

-- Continued opioid use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of opioids (problems with friends of family)
+– Continued opioid use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of opioids (problems with friends or family)

 – Recurrent opioid use in situations in which it is physically hazardous, such as driving, swimming or performing physical activities